 The story of the Philadelphia Experiment begins in October of 1943 in Norfolk, Virginia, though the story did not turn up until more than ten years later.
-Truth be told, it is possible that nothing untoward happened in Norfolk at that time but, for the sake of chronology, we will start there.
-Some men aboard the SS Andrew Furuseth reportedly saw a ship spontaneously appear in the water in Norfolk on October 28.
+Purportedly, some men aboard the SS Andrew Furuseth saw a ship spontaneously appear in the water in Norfolk on October 28.
 The story goes that it came from Philadelphia, Pennsylvania.
-It had first disappeared and was then instantaneously transported to Norfolk.
+The destroyer had first disappeared and then it instantaneously teleported to Norfolk.
 The disappearance and the teleportation were apparently two different functions of the experiment.
 In other words, the disappearance was not the result of the teleportation, but rather came before it.

-Once the USS Eldridge — the boat reportedly used in the Philadelphia Experiment — reached Norfolk, it was clear something went wrong.
+Once the USS Eldridge reached Norfolk, it was clear something went wrong.
 Some of the men had disappeared during the trip.
 Others had gone mad.
 Some kept becoming invisible and then regaining their forms.
 Others still had become fused — yes, fused — with the ship in various ways.
-Perhaps that is why no U.S. ships are currently equipped with invisibility cloaks and teleportation devices.
-It could also be that the story is completely made up.
+Perhaps that is why no U.S. ships currently have invisibility cloaks and teleportation devices.
+It could also be that the story is completely false.

 Carlos Allende’s Claims

 The story of the Philadelphia Experiment comes from a man named Carl Allen or “Carlos Allende,” his pseudonym.
 Carlos wrote a detailed description of the event, along with claims he was a witness aboard the SS Andrew Furuseth when the USS Eldridge arrived in Norfolk, Virginia.
 He sent the description to the U.S. Navy’s Office of Naval Research.
 The public got hold of the story and it took off, despite the many unlikely events described in the letter.